taxprofiler/taxpasta/docs/index.md

 taxpasta -h
 ```

+See the [Getting Started](/tutorials/getting-started) tutorial to get familiar with Taxpasta.

 Taxpasta currently offers two commands corresponding to the main [use-cases](#about).
 You can find out more in the [commands' documentation](/commands).